Can You Register Your Car Without Insurance?

 Proof of insurance is a document confirming you have active auto coverage.
 Most people receive a physical insurance card, but insurers often provide digital versions through websites or apps, which many states accept.

-This document typically includes your name, policy number, insurance company name and policy dates.
+This document includes your name, policy number, insurance company name and policy dates.
 You may need to show proof when registering a vehicle, during traffic stops or after accidents.
 Keep this document handy in your glove compartment or on your phone to comply with state laws and avoid penalties.

 mglogo icon